Privacy Settings

 The ideal booking would be:

-• Depart St. Moritz at 9:17am and arrive Tirano at 11:32am
+-Depart St. Moritz at 9:17 am and arrive in Tirano at 11:32 am

-• Depart Tirano at 2:20pm and arrive Lugano at 5:30pm
+-Depart Tirano at 2:20 pm and arrive in Lugano at 5:30 pm

-Timings are subject to change and should be checked as per your travel date.
+Note: Timings are subject to change and should be checked as per your travel date.

 • Day 9: Lugano – Lake Como

-Note: You will need to purchase a train ticket to visit Como since the Swiss Travel Pass is not valid for this journey
+Note: You will need to purchase a train ticket to visit Como since the Swiss Travel Pass is not valid for this journey.

 • Day 10: Lugano – Zurich or Lugano - Milan